Santroller/Santroller/wiring_guides/leds5.md

 You can add LEDs that will light up when a button or analogue input is pressed.
 For people playing YARG, you can also make the frets light up based on in-game events such as Star Power.

+We abuse the SPI hardware on the microcontroller to get around some problems that previously stopped us implementing WS2812 support in the past.
+This means that the WS2812s don't have any problems, but it does mean that only certain pins can be used for driving the WS2812, much like how the APA102s work.

 ## Supplies

 - A controller modded using any of the guides